tasdikrahman/tasdikrahman.me/_posts/2020-11-21-things-to-consider-before-choosing-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 Given someone ends up with such a large cluster, the upgrade is equally gonna be as operationally heavy if not more than when someone was upgrading a bunch of clusters, as the operations to be done would remain more or less the same.

-What might increase a side effect of the cluster being huge, is that someone would have to baby sit the whole upgrade operation longer, than what they would spend on a smaller cluster(give upgrade automation is not present/not mature enough to remove the human involved here.)
+What might increase a side effect of the cluster being huge, is that someone would have to baby sit the whole upgrade operation longer, than what they would spend on a smaller cluster(given upgrade automation is not present/not mature enough to remove the human involved here).
+The upgrades here, have to be done one ASG group/node pool size at a time, and takes time even if done for a smaller cluster.
+Imagine having to do it with a large cluster size, having 100's of node pools.
+But I am sure there are ways in which someone would have improvised here, but I am yet to come across something like that.

 The eventual state is to have automation which does a bunch of domain specific operations, and the humand has to only get paged/notified in case when the upgrade gets done and dusted/there was some failure which occured, which the decision tree wasn't able to resolve itself.
 [Keiko](https://github.com/keikoproj/) project's [upgrade manager](https://github.com/keikoproj/upgrade-manager) is one such tool which comes to mind, apart from [https://github.com/hellofresh/eks-rolling-update](https://github.com/hellofresh/eks-rolling-update).